5 Strategies for Leading Sales Teams Through Times of Uncertainty

 Your sales team are on the front line of economic, social, and political change.
 The disruption will continue, particularly as technology advances and disrupts work as we know it today.
 To enhance your team’s resiliency in the face of adversity, it’s important to empower them right tools and tactics, to maintain an agile mindset, and remind them that “this too shall pass”.

 2. Create certainty where you can

-Our brains are prediction machines which is why uncertainty makes our brains do funny things.
+Our brains are prediction machines which is why uncertainty makes them do funny things (for more on the power of certainty. check out my related post on What Having Cancer Taught Me About Sales).
 As the saying goes, “we suffer more in imagination than in reality”.
-We ruminate over every possible outcome – our trying to think our way to the finish line for every possible scenario.
+We ruminate over every possible outcome – trying to think our way to the finish line for every possible scenario.
 While these scenarios rarely happen, they impact our emotional resilience, productivity, and creativity.